-These evaluate your company’s ad-to-hire journey for new employees.
+Candidate reaction surveys evaluate your company’s ad-to-hire process for new employees.
 A good survey will capture the experiences of both successful and unsuccessful candidates, making everyone feel that they matter and their voices are heard, whatever the outcome.
-It’ll reveal the effectiveness of your reach with advertising, marketing, brand and recruitment processes.
+It’ll reveal the effectiveness of your reach with advertising and marketing, brand, and recruitment processes.
 And treating unsuccessful candidates well enhances company reputation by creating advocates who had a positive experience with you.

-Onboarding introduces a new hire to their colleagues, their role, expectations and available resources, and embeds them into your company culture.
-It’s important to find out what your new hires think of their ‘ramp time’ by using onboarding surveys.
-Gather first impressions from day one, then regular surveys once new hires have had a chance to settle in and form their opinions.
-The onboarding experience sets the tone for the whole employee journey and it’s strongly linked with important employee experience and engagement KPIs.
+Onboarding introduces a new hire to their colleagues, their role, expectations, and available resources and embeds them into your company culture.
+It’s important to find out what your new hires think of their “ramp time” by using onboarding surveys.
+Gather first impressions from day one, then regularly perform surveys once new hires have had a chance to settle in and form their opinions.
+The onboarding experience sets the tone for the whole employee journey, and it’s strongly linked with important employee experience and engagement KPIs.

 Training feedback surveys

 Training sessions are crucial to a successful onboarding process, but they’re also important milestones during the development and retention stages.
-Gathering data after every training event during the lifecycle will map an individual’s growth, and highlight where the organisation could enhance learning and development more efficiently.
+Gathering data before and after every training event during the lifecycle will map an individual’s growth and highlight where the organisation could enhance learning and development more efficiently.

-Regular reviews – pulse surveys every three to six months – and ‘performance conversations’ with managers are becoming the new normal.
-Specific metrics could be included in performance review feedback, or the focus could be on developing ‘soft skills’ like how an employee interacts with colleagues.
+More regular reviews – pulse surveys every three to six months – and “performance management conversations” with managers are becoming the new normal.
+Specific metrics could be included in performance review feedback, or the focus could be on developing “soft skills” like how an employee interacts with colleagues.